Research

 These hypotheses were formed before data collection began and are stated here to distinguish predictions from post-hoc rationalisations once results are available.

-Highest bypass rate within the study
+Highest bypass rate among named techniques

 Lowest bypass rate